kubernetes/website/README.md

 ## Using this repository

-You can run the website locally using Hugo (Extended version), or you can run it in a container runtime.
-We strongly recommend using the container runtime, as it gives deployment consistency with the live website.
+You can run the website locally using Hugo (Extended version), or you might run it in a container runtime.
+However, we strongly recommend using the container runtime, as it gives deployment consistency with the live website.

 ## Prerequisites